 - Academic professional development (e.g. peer-reviewed teaching statement)

-- Participants are often recruited to teach courses at Yale rooted in evidence-based pedagogy (e.g. BIOL 101-104 intro series)
+- Recruitment to teach courses at Yale rooted in evidence-based pedagogy (e.g. BIOL 101-104 intro series)

 Yale graduate students and postdocs must meet the following criteria: